sajjadGG/book-python/stdlib/database/sqlite.rst

       - ``bytes``
       - The value is a blob of data, stored exactly as it was input

-.. csv-table:::: SQLite extra data types
+.. csv-table:: SQLite extra data types
     :widths: 50, 50
     :header: "SQLite Type", "SQLite Alias"